RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 [RiiConnect24](https://rc24.xyz/) allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.

 {% capture notice-1 %}
-This guide is for the original Wii only.
+This guide is for regular Wiis only.

 - Follow [this tutorial](riiconnect24-vwii) if you'd like to install RiiConnect24 on vWii (Wii Mode on Wii U).
 - Follow [this tutorial](riiconnect24-dolphin) if you'd like to install RiiConnect24 on Dolphin Emulator.

-There is no guide to installing RiiConnect24 on a Wii Mini.
-Attempting to install RiiConnect24 on a Wii Mini will result in a console brick.
 {% endcapture %}

 <div class="notice--warning">{{ notice-1 | markdownify }}</div>

+DO NOT INSTALL RIICONNECT24 ON A WII MINI!
+It will not work and it will brick the system.
+{: .notice--warning}

 #### What you need